6 tips for packing up.

 Are you ready for your move-out inspection?
 Have you hired a cleaning crew?
 Don’t lose that security deposit—make sure the home is clean throughout, including the fridge and stove, cupboards and closets, windows and walls, bathroom fixtures, and carpet.
 Filled in the holes in the walls?
 Yes?
 Good.
 It’s time to hand over the keys, and head over to your new place to complete a move-in inspection (to ensure appliances, smoke detectors, and door locks in working order).

-Make it this far?
+Next step?
 Time to pop the bubbles!
 Welcome home.